 The DuPage County Historical Museum is operated as a facility of Wheaton Park District, owned by the County of DuPage by resolution of the County Board pursuant to state statute.
 Its principal purposes are to educate the general public through the collection, preservation, interpretation, and exhibition of materials which document the history of DuPage County and its relationship to Illinois and the nation, and to provide local history services for historical organizations and for scholarly endeavors.

-January 14, 2016 Press Release - Details
+November 17, 2016 Press Release - Details

 DuPage County Historical Museum Curator, Ashley Downing, tells WDCB Reporter, Gary Zidek, about the new From Flame to Fluorescent exhibit.

 VOICES OF DUPAGE

 A coalition of DuPage County museums, libraries and historical organizations are coming together to launch a new oral history initiative about the struggle for civil rights.
 DuPage Historical Museum curator Ashley Downing tells WDCB News Reporter Gary Zidek about Voices of DuPage.

 UPDATE: DUPAGE COUNTY HISTORICAL MUSEUM’S NEW ROOF COMPLETE

 To view pictures of the Museum’s new roof, visit http://bit.ly/1PYLS01